pkb/obsidian-extensions-list/plugins/scripture-indexer.md

 Example: Gen 1:1,2,3-5; 2:1; Ex 1:1<br>

 ## Commands
-Reset Index - Resets the index
+Reset index - Resets the index

-Index All Files - Indexes all markdown files in the vault
+Index all files - Indexes all markdown files in the vault

-Index This File - Indexes the currently active note
+Index this file - Indexes the currently active note

 ## Settings
-Index File Path - What file to write the index to (Index.md by default)
+Index file path - What file to write the index to  (Index.md by default)<br>
+Index file path is excluded from automatic indexing if enabled.

+Chapter and verse delimiter - What character you use to seperate chapters and verse in your notes (Defaults to ':')

 Enable automatic indexing - Toggles if index should be automatically updated when files changes are detected (Enabled by default)

-Automatic indexing delay - How long to wait after to make sure a file is done being edited before indexing it.
-(3 Seconds by default)
+Automatic indexing delay - How long to wait after to make sure a file is done being edited before indexing it (3 Seconds by default)

+Paths to exclude from indexing - Files and/or folders that should not be automatically indexed

 %% README_END %%